amretapandey/Task_2-QOSF/README.md

 This is my submission for the QOSF Mentorship Programme 2021.
-I will be tackling Task 2.
+I will be tackling Task 2 (mentioned below).
 My approach to the problem and all necessary calculations and steps have been highlighted in the notebook.

 Please find my solution in the file:  **_Solution.ipynb_**

 If the notebook (or any of the MathJax in it) is not rendered correctly on GitHub, please view it on nbviewer instead.

 I am sincerely thankful to QOSF, for giving tasks that challenge us and make us push our boundaries.
 I personally learnt a lot while attempting this task.

 Thank you!